For students

 Live audience

-The day before a lesson, play through a piece for a parent, sibling, or friend.
-Notice how you feel when someone is actively listening.
+Ever notice things go better alone than in front of your teacher?
+The day before your next lesson, play through a piece for someone — a parent, sibling, or friend.
+Notice how you feel differently when someone is actively listening.

 #71